Written by Fredrica Slater on 9th Dec 2019

 And, even if you’re not quite ready to say no, if you are feeling any niggling doubts or would like further guidance, remember that we handle blogger relationships every single day and can give you an objective opinion as to whether we see the relationship as one that is likely to benefit your hotel or destination’s reputation (and secretly, we actually quite enjoy the detective work).

 If you’ve been approached by an influencer and would like help assessing whether this collaboration could be of value to your travel brand, we’d be very happy to have a chat.
-Please email our Senior Account Director, Abi Best at email@example.com
+Please email us at email@example.com